Understanding the Degree Evaluation

 After you generate your degree evaluation, you will see the following information at the top of the first screen: your name, RedID (student ID), major, and major catalog year as seen in the example below.
 Make sure this information is correct each time you view your degree evaluation.
 If it is not correct, contact the Office of Advising and Evaluations.

 Listed below is a graphical overview of all graduation requirements.
 You can see which requirements are complete, and/or not met by the colored chart defined below the graphs.
+IP indicates current coursework in-progress while FP indicates future coursework you are enrolled in.
 Click on each graph to see specific information regarding the individual requirement.

 As you scroll down below the graphs, you will see the first section of your degree evaluation titled, Degree Evaluation.
-The icon on the left provides you with information about the Office of Advising and Evaluations.
+This section provides you with information about the Office of Advising and Evaluations.
 This includes the office location, drop-in advising hours, telephone number, and website.

 The indicates the requirement still needs to be completed.
 Requirements are updated with a as they are completed.
 The goal is to have a green check mark next to all of your requirements to be eligible for graduation.